 The underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory, commercial banking and investment banking services for us and our affiliates, for which they received or will receive customary fees and expense reimbursement.
-Certain of the underwriters or their affiliates may hold our commercial paper notes, our Senior Notes Q and/or our Senior Notes Y. Accordingly, certain of the underwriters or their affiliates may receive payments in respect of our commercial paper notes, our Senior Notes Q and/or our Senior Notes Q and/or our Senior Notes Y that are repaid with the proceeds of this offering.
+Certain of the underwriters or their affiliates may hold our Senior Notes TT.
+Accordingly, certain of the underwriters or their affiliates may receive payments in respect of our Senior Notes TT that are repaid with the proceeds of this offering.